dariuszseweryn/RxAndroidBle/README.md

 ### Error handling
 Every error you may encounter is provided via onError callback.
 Each public method has JavaDoc explaining possible errors.

+### Helpers
+We encourage you to check the package `com.polidea.rxandroidble.helpers` which contains handy reactive wrappers for some typical use-cases.

 ## More examples